 Just as an illustration of this point in the context of M&A, a study of 40 British companies [Cartright and Cooper 1995] reported that all 40 conducted a detailed financial and legal audit of the company they intended to acquire, but that not even one of these same companies made any attempt to carry out an audit of the company's human resources and culture to assess the challenges concerning integration of the organization they were acquiring.

 Yet, I find all of this strange given the colossal financial cost and shareholder value destruction that is the direct result of this failure.

 5 proven barriers to effective communication in change management

 So, if you really want to get it wrong - here's what to do in 5 simple steps:

 (1) Lack of clarity of message - don't tell them what lies behind the change and don't sell the problem before you try to sell the solution.
 Use jargon, plenty of it and take a long time telling them.
 Oh and to really make this one stick, don't tell them how it's going to be different after the change - just keep telling them how its all about the values, mission and vision.

-(3) In-accurate targeting - make sure you don't reach the right people with the right message at the right time.
+(3) In-accurate targeting - make sure you talk to the wrong people with the wrong message at the wrong time.
 Most importantly, never address the "what's in it for me" question, and totally disregard the psychological and emotional transitions they will have to go through in adjusting to your change.